whitej42/TF-Base-Template/README.md

-# tf-base-template
+# Terraform Base Template
-Terraform Project Template
+Base template for creating new Terraform projects